Terms and Conditions

 - NMC does not offer refunds on course enrolments for change of mind.
 Refunds may be considered on a case-by-case basis.
 NMC reserves the right to apply a refund administration fee of no more than $35.00 to cover accounting and related administration costs.

-- Boat and PWC Licence students must provide two (2) days notice if they do not intend to attend a course, or would like to transfer to another course and should they fail to give such notice they are liable for the full course fee.
+Boat and PWC Licence students must provide at least two (2) days notice if they do not intend to attend a course, or would like to transfer to another course and should they fail to give such notice they are liable for the full course fee.
 No refund will be made to the student who cancels or withdraws from the training without providing 2 days notice unless there are valid reasons based on compassionate situations such as accidents, sickness and bereavement.
 In the event that you cannot attend the course, and you provide at least 2 days notice your booking/enrolment and payment is transferable to another date (up to three transfers).
 If a student wishes to transfer the course date for a fourth time, they are required to pay the full course enrolment fee.

 - For courses/programs where a booking/enrolment deposit is required,if more than eight weeks notice of cancellation is provided, the non-refundable booking deposit may be transferred to a later course or transferred to another student.
 If a booking is cancelled less than eight weeks prior to the course commencement date, the deposit is non-refundable but may be applied to a future course at the discretion of the the College and if the future course is within two months of the cancellation.
 If a booking is cancelled within four weeks of the course start date, and the College is unable to re-sell the place on the course, the deposit is both non-refundable and non-transferable.